Direct Detection and Cosmological Constraints of Dark Matter with Dark Dipoles: Introduction

 The phenomenology of the (sub-)GeV DM has been extensively studied: many of them are based on simplified models, in which a DM particle and a mediator particle are introduced.
-A dark photon, which is a massive gauge boson of $U(1)_D$ kinematically mixing with photon, is frequently introduced as the mediator particle.
+A dark photon, which is a massive gauge boson of $U(1)_D$ kinematically mixing with the photon, is frequently introduced as the mediator particle.
 If the DM particle is charged under $U(1)_D$, the annihilation process of DM particles into dark photons can determine the DM relic abundance.
 We can investigate the DM phenomenology through the dark photon: e.g., scattering with ordinary matter and annihilation into the SM particles.
 Even if the DM particle is neutral under $U(1)_D$, it can couple to dark photon through dipole interactions.
-Several studies have investigated the possibility that the DM particle possesses an electromagnetic dipole moment rather than a $U(1)_D$ dipole moment, called dipolar DM, originally proposed in Ref.~\cite{Sigurdson:2004zp}.
+Several studies have investigated the possibility that the DM particle possesses an electromagnetic dipole moment rather than a $U(1)_D$ dipole moment, called dipolar DM, originally proposed in Ref.~\cite{Sigurdson:2004zp} (and see Refs.~\cite{Pospelov:2000bq,Masso:2009mu,Banks:2010eh,Barger:2010gv,DelNobile:2014eta,Kadota:2014mea,Gondolo:2016mrz,Ibarra:2022nzm,Bose:2023yll,Ibarra:2024mpq,Eberl:2025kfm,Hochberg:2025rjs,Biswas:2026ahs} for latest studies on ``electromagnetic'' multipoles of fermionic DM particles for example).
 In this study, we consider the phenomenology of a fermionic DM with a $U(1)_D$ dipole moment.
 This is an alternative to a simplified dark sector model, where the fermionic DM couples to the mediator dark photon in a standard way.
 In addition, dark sector models with confining gauge dynamics can naturally provide a fermionic DM that is neutral under $U(1)_D$~\cite{An:2009vq,Farina:2016ndq,Lonsdale:2017mzg,Lonsdale:2018xwd,Ibe:2018juk,Beauchesne:2020mih,Kamada:2020buc,Kamada:2021cow,Bodas:2024idn}, which has a $U(1)_D$ dipole moment analogous to the neutron.